ooke/lesskey/README.md

 your password.

-Warning: only SHA-1 S/Key mode is supported and S/Key is not safe to uses, if any one could see your password.
+Warning: only SHA-1 S/Key mode is supported and S/Key is not safe to use, if any one could see your password.
 Do not use it through unencrypted connections!

 # Hierarchical passwords